The Art & Science of Thriving Students

 Our program focuses on how to build the highly connected relationship or what we call the “EMPOWERED PARTNERSHIP”.
 It is easy to have good relationships and stay connected when everyone is being “nice”.
 But what happens when people are emotionally triggered and not so “nice”? …staying connected and “nice” tends to go somewhere else.

 Connection is the ability to truly see, hear and value someone, no matter how they are showing up.
 It doesn’t mean that the behavior doesn’t need to change if it is hurting someone else or not effective, but we can learn to stay present and safe, while setting personal boundaries, mentoring, coaching and teaching.

-We specialize in training and coaching teachers and school leaders (and students) in the art and science of life and well-being coaching that ends in the participants being in Empowered Partnerships with their peers and their students.
+We specialize in training and coaching teachers and school leaders (and students) in the art and science of connection that ends in the participants being in empowered partnerships with their peers and their students.